zazuko/knowledge-graph-forum/README.md

 # Knowledge Graph Forum

-This repository is intended for the Call for Sessions on the Knowledge Graph Forum.
+This repository is intended for the Call for Presentations on the Knowledge Graph Forum.

 ![KG-Forum-2024](https://github.com/zazuko/knowledge-graph-forum/assets/583021/92afb264-0aa9-4356-86e2-4c67806877c5)